It’s time to make good use of your toaster oven and pop open a can of garbanzo beans to turn them into a Crispy Smoked

 Why I Opted To Use The Toaster Oven

 Because the weather has been weird here in California, I decided to make the smart decision to avoid my oven at all costs.
 Unfortunately, we do not have AC at our apartment, so our plant-based meals are impacted by the weather (and air quality).

-Still, sometimes I wanted to roast a few things, so that is where a toaster oven comes handy.
+Still, sometimes I wanted to roast a few things, so that is where a toaster oven comes in handy.
 It’s a smaller source of heat and it won’t burn up my already hot apartment.

 If you’re making roasted chickpeas for 1-2 servings/1 can, there isn’t really a need to use that big, hot oven.
 And because a toaster oven is much smaller, you won’t need to preheat for long - perhaps just a minute beforehand.